monktastic/blog/pages/metaphysics/time.md

 But careful reasoning reveals that it is no more logical to believe in the past than not: [all attempts to justify time end up *presupposing* it in one way or another](past.html).
-And something with only
+And something with only *circular* justification has *no* justification.
-*circular* justification has *no* justification.
-Spend as much time as you need to convince yourself of this fact: there is no (non-circular) evidence of a past.
+Spend as much time as you need to convince yourself of this fact: **there is no evidence of a past**, despite your mind's valiant attempts to pass off circular evidence as valid.

 <img src="https://imgur.com/kojQShk.jpg" width="350" align="middle"
 style="display: block; margin-left: auto; margin-right: auto;"/>